adorseyt/Dorsey-Tyler-Portfolio/CritiqueByDesign.md

 ## Step 1: Identifying an Existing Data Visualization
 For this exercise, I have selected a chart from the <a href="https://www.intracen.org/country/Albania/">International Trade Centre's Country Profile for Albania</a>.
 The work of ITC was integral to my previous work in understanding Albania's long-term economic strategy, but at the time I had felt the generated visualizations struggled to easily convey information to my end readers.
 In the end, I opted to describe the takeaways from the data over leveraging the charts themselves.
 This exercise gave me a wonderful opportunity to ask what I would do with another chance to take this on.

-I have chosen to work specifically with ITC's Aid Dependency timline, which describes how dependent on foreign aid the Albanian economy has been compared to other nations in the region.
-Here, aid dependency is calculated as how much official development assistance (ODA) the country received as a proportion of their gross national income (GNI).
+I have chosen to work specifically with ITC's Aid Dependency timeline, which describes how dependent on foreign aid the Albanian economy has been compared to other nations in the region.
+Here, aid dependency is calculated as how much Official Development Assistance (ODA) the country received as a proportion of their Gross National Income (GNI).

 ![Aid Dependency - ITC](https://github.com/adorseyt/Dorsey-Tyler-Portfolio/blob/main/ITC%20Chart%20-%20Albania%20Aid%20Dependency.PNG?raw=true)
 <sup>Source: <a href="https://www.intracen.org/country/albania/income/">International Trade Centre</a> - Accessed February 2022</sup>

+### Discussion
+While the core data for this visualization was readily available from the <a href="https://databank.worldbank.org">World Bank World Development Indicators DataBank</a>

 ## Step 2: Critique